 No. There are two other Forever stones produced by Charles and Colvard that are worth mentioning.
 There’s the Forever Brilliant and the Forever Classic.
 Charles and Colvard describe their Forever stone as a “triumph art, science, and sustained effort.”

 The most significant difference in the stones is their prices and color grade.
 We know that the Forever One is colorless on the GIA color scale.
 The Forever Brilliant stone comes in at the near-colorless range of G-H-I, and Forever Classic is J-K. Forever Classic comes with undertones of yellow, green, and gray.
+These stones are very similar, and you will struggle to tell the difference if you are not a professional jeweler.

 If you’re less fussy about spending more on an entirely colorless stone, these guys make the right choice for you.
 You’re still getting a Moissanite, just a less expensive one.